 The debates over the Muslim veil or all the different kinds of clothing Muslim women cover their bodies with are perhaps since 9/11 one of the most evident expressions of this process of Othering - and one that has its focal point on women.
-I am thinking, for instance, of the burga as the most powerful icon of women's oppression in popular public discourse since the US and their allies adopted the politics and rhetoric of "War on Terror".
-Within this frame of representations, the "women of cover", as Muslim women were designated in US President Bush's speeches (Abu-Lughod 783), have a male counterpart: the bearded dark--skinned terrorist modelled upon Bin Laden or the Taliban.
+I am thinking, for instance, of the burga as the most powerful icon of women's oppression in popular public discourse, in politics and juridical measures in the West, since the US and their allies adopted the politics and rhetoric of "War on Terrorism".
+Within this frame of representations the "women of cover", as Muslim women were designated in US President Bush's speeches (Abu-Lughod, 2002), have a male counterpart: the bearded dark-skinned terrorist modelled upon Bin Laden or the Taliban.
 Both icons complement each other and are not accidentally gendered.
-Indeed it is their sexual identity that sustains their distinct roles in the difference that is construed in relation to the West: the man is supposed to be an object of our hatred, since he personifies the barbarism and savagery of a tradition or culture that is represented as ahistorical and unchangeable by definition, and that poses a threat "to the world as we know it"; the woman will be the object of our sympathy, especially because she is presented as the main victim of the iconic Islamic male.
+Indeed it is their sexual identity that sustains their distinct roles in the difference that is construed in relation to the West: the man is supposed to be object of our hatred, since he personifies the barbarism and savagery of a tradition or culture that is represented as a historical and unchangeable by definition and that poses a threat "to the world as we know it"; the woman will be the object of our sympathy, especially because she is presented as the main victim of the iconic Islamic male.
 The fact that the "covered" Muslim woman is not a menace reveals the extent to which these women are completely reduced to the category of objects, denied the capacity of free thought, agency and voice.
 In fact, they do not exist beyond their iconic function which does not serve a better knowledge of the Other but power assertion by the West through a representation that reinforces a discourse of western civilizational superiority.

-Lila Abu-Lughod analyses how popular American media broadcasts turned the politically complex Afghanistan affair into a question of "culture" and "religion", whose explanation depended crucially on the "Muslim woman" (783).
-She is stricken by the reasons why "these female symbols" and their "liberation" were mobilized in the context of the "War on Terror" in order to feed cultural divides (784).
+Lila Abu-Lughod (2002) analyses how popular American media broadcasts turned the politically complex Afghanistan affair into a question of "culture" and "religion", whose explanation depended crucially on the "Muslim woman".
+She is stricken by the reasons why "these female symbols" and their "liberation" were mobilized in the context of the "War on Terrorism", in order to feed cultural divides.
 According to Abu-Lughod, the speeches of First Lady Laura Bush

 ... collapsed important distinctions that should have been maintained.
 There was a constant slippage between the Taliban and the terrorists, so that they became almost one word - a kind of hyphenated monster identity: the Taliban-and-the terrorists.
-Then there was the blurring of the very separate causes in Afghanistan of women's continuing malnutrition, poverty and ill-health, and their more recent exclusion under the Taliban from employment and schooling, and the joys of wearing nail polish.
-(783-4)
+Then there was the blurring of the very separate causes in Afghanistan of women's continuing malnutrition, poverty and ill-